xvpc/trackthis/README.md

 # TrackThis

-### A Simple Names Tracker Made using Python.
+### A Simple Name Tracker Made using Python.

 Just Enter the name you want to search for,
-And the Tool will automatically fetch the Web and find any relative links.
+And the Tool will automatically Fetch the Web and find any relative links.

 ```ruby
 python main.py